gradle/gradle/design-docs/build-comparison.md

 Does it need to be able to compare different representations of the same information, like a Gradle JUnit report and an Ant JUnit report (assuming the report formats are different), or a Gradle JUnit report produced by Gradle version X and one produced by Gradle version Y?

-## Upgrading to new Gradle version

-* How are the builds executed?
-Using the tooling API?
-Using the Gradle wrapper?

-* Are the two builds executed in separate processes, or do they (potentially) share a daemon?

-* Does the plugin have to make sure that the two builds use separate Gradle metadata (.gradle directory)?